Warped wall: Ninjasport

-The warped wall is used in various Ninja Warrior franchises, such as Sasuke, Kunoichi, American Ninja Warrior, Team Ninja Warrior, Ninja Warrior UK, Sasuke Ninja Warrior Indonesia, and Australian Ninja Warrior.
+The warped wall is used in various Ninja Warrior franchises, such as Sasuke, Kunoichi, American Ninja Warrior, Team Ninja Warrior, Ninja Warrior UK, Sasuke Ninja Warrior Indonesia, Australian Ninja Warrior, Ninja Warrior Germany and Sasuke Vietnam.
 The height of the warped wall varies depending on the competition.
 American Ninja Warrior used a 14 ft warped wall for its first seven seasons, before switching to a 14.5 ft wall in season 8.
 American Ninja Warrior also uses a "mega wall" for its all-star skills competition, where the height of the wall increases until no one can climb it.
 For its 2018 season 10, American Ninja Warrior introduced a 18 ft "mega warped wall".
 If they are successful in climbing it, they would win $10,000.
 Competitors who chose the mega warped wall had only one attempt to reach the top.
 If unsuccessful, the competitor only got one shot at the warped wall.
 Those who did not wish to attempt the mega wall had three chances to reach the top of the warped wall.
 The mega wall will only be featured in the city qualifiers.
 In season 11, they had three attempts at both walls.
 The amount for making it up the warped wall decreased with every attempt, starting at $10,000 for the first, $5,000 for the second, and $2,500 for the third.
 In American Ninja Warrior Junior, the warped wall measures 13 ft, and will be completed at that height by the 13-14-year-olds.
 The unique wall is equipped with two pocket levels, which will provide assistance to the other age groups.
-9-10-year-olds have a pocket at 10 feet.
-11-12-year-olds have a pocket at 11.5 feet.
+9-10-year-olds have a pocket at both 10 and 11.5 feet while 11-12-year-olds have a pocket only at 11.5 feet.